• Skip to primary navigation

 2. Sync iCloud Drive Files to Computer

-If you checked the little box next to iCloud Drive during the Installation procees, you have already provided iCloud with the permission to sync or bring iCloud Drive Files to the computer.
+If you checked the little box next to iCloud Drive during the Installation process, you have already provided iCloud with the permission to sync or bring iCloud Drive Files to the computer.

 iCloud Drive Folders on Windows Computer

-3. Upload Files from Computer to iCloud Drive
+3. Manually Upload Files from Computer to iCloud Drive

-Open File Explorer > select the iCloud Drive tab in the side menu and open Desktop or the Documents Folder.
+2. Select iCloud Drive tab in the left-pane and open Desktop or Documents Folder.

 iCloud Drive Folders on Windows Computer

-If Microsoft Outlook is installed on the computer, Apple’s iCloud Service provides the option to Sync Email, Contacts and Calendars from iCloud to the computer.
+If Microsoft Outlook is installed on your computer, Apple’s iCloud Service provides the option to Sync Email, Contacts and Calendars from iCloud to the computer.

 As mentioned above, this option becomes available only if Microsoft Outlook is installed on the computer.